wznmickey/visualizeMe/presentation/main.typ

   LLM local deployment users & researchers

-  People who have many options to choose from
+  Any people who have many options to choose from

   https://wznmickey.github.io/visualizeMe/
 ]